jrharbin-york/SPworkerTemp/README.md

 ```

 NB.
 The daemon needs to be run under the dist directory from
-pyinstaller; because otherwise e.g. if it is run by Python, it will be
+pyinstaller; because otherwise e.g. if it is run by e.g. "python3 ./daemon.py", it will be
-killed during the terminate script.
+killed during the terminate script after a particular test!